-Shortly after Micah was diagnosed, his oncologist told us that we were about to endure the most difficult year of our lives.
-The standard treatment plan for his type of disease includes chemotherapy, surgery, radiation, and immunotherapy.
+Shortly after Micah was diagnosed, her oncologist told us that we were about to endure the most difficult year of our lives.
+The standard treatment plan for her type of disease includes chemotherapy, surgery, radiation, and immunotherapy.
 Stubborn disease as well as side effects and complications brought on by treatment meant that Micah’s plan also included additional therapy and medications.
 On top of the immediate effects of treatment, we also worried about the long-term effects of chemotherapy, radiation, and the overall treatment plan.

 There’s no standard treatment plan for relapsed neuroblastoma, and no known cure.
 We had been told early on that less than 10 percent of relapsed patients with Micah’s type of disease - high-risk neuroblastoma - survive.
 Although we were nervous what that would mean for our family’s future, we were more angry that any family has to face that kind of news.
 A less than 10 percent chance for a few more years of life is not good enough for a child facing neuroblastoma or any cancer.
 We knew that we couldn’t do much about our anger, but that the best way to address it was to help change the critical lack of funding for pediatric cancers.

-Every step of Micah’s treatment - especially since his first relapse - has depended heavily on researchers who have worked to develop treatments that are less harmful and more effective and whose work continues today.
+Every step of Micah’s treatment - especially since her first relapse - has depended heavily on researchers who have worked to develop treatments that are less harmful and more effective and whose work continues today.
 Micah has been involved in several studies seeking both to keep him disease-free and to provide data to help guide future research.
 The Mighty Micah’s Mission Fund was established to support the researchers and doctors who are working to better understand neuroblastoma, how to treat it, and how to minimize the often-brutal side effects caused by the current standard of care.

 Please join us in supporting research that will allow future neuroblastoma patients to have more and better options to treat their disease.